 Andrei Lapets [ | | | | | | ORCID ]

-I am currently involved in a number of early-stage technology companies working in the areas of cybersecurity, data science, and formal methods.
+I am currently helping organizations integrate novel technologies into real-world infrastructure in the areas of cybersecurity, data science, and formal methods.

 Director of Research Development & Faculty Fellow Hariri Institute for Computing [ ] at Boston University